 - University of Trento – average tuition fees 6,000 EUR/year

-The overall living costs for students in Italy range between 700 and 1.000 EUR/month, this including: accommodation, food costs, public transportation, local travel and/or entertainment.
+The overall living costs for international students in Italy range between 700 and 1,000 EUR/month, this including: accommodation, food costs, public transportation, local travel and/or entertainment.

-Rome is just a little more expensive, compared to the rest of the Italian cities.
-Check the average monthly expenses for students in these student cities in Italy:
+Living in Italy is a great experience, but keep in mind that if you choose Rome, it is just a little more expensive when compared to the rest of the Italian cities.
+Check the average monthly living expenses for students in these student cities in Italy:

 - Bologna: around 750 – 1,100 EUR/month